vuGitH/proj-offliner/readme.md

     npm run pol

-command with arguments and executes or evocation of js-files into temporary directory
+command with arguments and executes or evocation of asp-files into temporary directory

     npm run pol e fromFile ...

 or

-assembly of new modified json-file created from js-files content modified taken from temporary folder where they(js-files) were stored -
+assembly of new modified json-file created from asp-files content modified taken from temporary folder where they(asp-files) were stored -

     npm run pol a fromFile pathFrom ...